sendos/matlab_utils_for_python/README.md

 # Matlab-like utils for Python
-Library that provides access to Matlab-like functions in Python
+This is a library that provides access to Matlab-like functions in Python

 Currently supported: